alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

 </figure>

 They create a lot of steam!
-My camera could cut through the haze, but in the last photo here, I literally couldn't see the engine through the fog (or anything else!).
+My camera could cut through the haze, but in the last photo in this next set, I literally couldn't see the engine through the fog (or anything else!).

 There was a lot of steam coming from two tubes near the front of the engine, not through the main funnel.
 I remember thinking that was odd on the day -- I did see steam coming out of the funnels, so they're not just decorative -- but I don't know enough about how steam engines work to know why steam comes out of two places.